Omar Faraj: AIK

 On 26 October 2022, it was officially announced that Faraj would join his boyhood club AIK on a permanent deal in January 2023, signing a three-year contract in the process.

 Zamalek

 In September 2024, Faraj joined Egyptian side Zamalek by signing a contract until June 2027.

 On 12 January 2025, Faraj returned to Degerfors IF on loan until 31 July 2025.
 The club was freshly promoted to the Swedish top tier Allsvenskan.
 On 30 March 2025, Faraj played against Halmstads BK, scoring all 5 goals for Degersfors IF in a 0–5 win at the Örjans Vall stadium.

 International career

 Sweden

 Faraj made his full international debut for Sweden on 9 January 2023, replacing Hugo Larsson 68 minutes into a friendly 2–0 win against Finland.

 Palestine

-Born to parents with Palestinian descent, Faraj is also eligible to represent Palestine.
+Born to parents of Palestinian descent, Faraj was eligible to represent Palestine as he was below 23 and had less than 3 caps for Sweden, allowing him to switch national teams.
 On 2 June 2024, he received his first call up to the Palestine national team for the World Cup qualification games against Lebanon and Australia.